LaunchCodeEducation/web-fundamentals/studios/github/README.md

 We are going to play a game.
 We will play it just like you'd play around a campfire, but on a web page.

-Find a new friend to play the game with.
+First, find a new friend to play the game with.

 ### Player 1